Further education and skills

 From the 2025/26 publication onwards figures for pre-entry level essential skills are shown separately, whereas in previous years they were included in entry-level figures.

-Information on the changes introduced for the 2024/25 publication is provided in the Methodology.
+Information on the additional non-regulated aims counted as essential skills since the 2024/25 publication is provided in the Methodology.

 Overall participation and achievements (year to date)